 If you live near willow trees, including weeping willows, the bark and branches are a good addition to a hermit crab tank.
 However, you may need to replace it more often than other types of wood.

 Wood That’s Not Safe for Hermit Crabs

 As discussed, not all wood is safe for hermit crabs.
 The following types of wood, in particular, must be kept out of a hermit crab tank.
 If your hermit crabs eat these woods, they’ll become sick.

 Avoid evergreen woods, like pine, cedar, and redwood.
 These trees are evergreen for a reason – their barks contain natural pesticides.
 Unfortunately, this can lead to breathing difficulties and lung damage.

 Trees that yield fruits should also be avoided, as the bark can be prone to disease.
 If hermit crabs chew on this bark, they can grow sick.
 If in doubt, avoid any fruit tree.
 Steer clear of these fruit trees:

 - Cherry and Cherry Laurel

 There are numerous other trees with toxic bark, such as:

 - Black Locust

-Studies into hermit crabs and wood are not exhaustive.
-To be safe, only the types of wood that we’ve listed should be considered hermit crab-friendly.
+Only the types of wood listed above should be considered hermit crab-friendly.